Balcombe to East Grinstead walk

 The poet Shelley lived for a time in Balcombe's Highley Manor.
 The present queen was a bridesmaid at a wedding in Balcombe Church before the war.
 Balcombe House, privately owned, was part-gutted by fire in 1995.

 The timber-framed Priest House Museum in West Hoathly is managed by the Sussex Archaeological Trust.
-Admission (2017) is £4.80.
+Admission (2022) is £6.60 with gift aid.
 The house and garden are open from March to October, 10.30am to 5.30pm Tuesday to Saturday (also Mondays in August and Bank Holidays), noon to 5.30pm Sunday.

 St Margaret's Church in West Hoathly has a magnificent coffin-shaped chest, probably thirteenth-century, which was used to collect money for the crusades; it also has a brass memorial to Ann Tree, the last woman to be burned at the stake in England.
 There are fine views from the terraced churchyard which is worth visiting.